 The Edge

-If you’re looking for a bit of a thrill along with a panoramic view of the city, you might want to visit The Edge.
+If you’re looking for a bit of a thrill along with a panoramic view of the city (including a glass floor), you might want to visit The Edge.
+It is the highest outdoor observation deck in the Western Hemisphere.
 Although a bit pricey in my mind, you may find it exhilarating.
-It starts with a $38 entrance fee and that comes with what The Edge says is an ”immersive multimedia experience” before you head up 1,100 feet to an open platform overlooking NYC.
+It starts with a $38 entrance fee and that comes with what The Edge says is an ”immersive multimedia experience” before you head up 1,100 feet to an open platform overlooking NYC and a view of Manhattan.
 On a side note, it is the highest outdoor deck in the Western Hemisphere.
 For an additional $17 you can enjoy a glass of champagne while taking in the views.
 And for the super adventurous you can strap in, helmet included, and climb a flight of outdoor stairs to the top of the skyscraper and dangle over the edge – but that will set you back another $185.

 In the meantime, check out this post where we share our favorite New York City desserts and this one on cafes in New York that feel very French!